adcimon/cheatsheets/cpp/README.md

 * Helps avoid code that breaks due to transitive includes.

 ❌ Cons
-* Can require a lot of micro-management of includes.
+* Requires a lot of micro-management of includes.
-* Sometimes leads to larger include lists in headers or source files.
+* Leads to larger include lists in headers or source files.
+* Tools can be noisy or generate incorrect suggestions without tuning.

 ```cpp
 #pragma once